Install on Amazon Web Services

 Some organizations have a policy that requires adding custom security groups to the runners that are managed by Aspect workflows.

-You can acheive this by setting the security_groups
+You can achieve this by setting the security_groups

-attribute on the runners or queue configuration object.
+attribute on the runner groups or queue configuration object.

 This is a map from string